-Nina Amstutz, Anne Bohnenkamp-Renken, Mareike Hennig, Gregor Wedekind, eds, Das Bild der Natur in der Romantik.
-Kunst als Philosophie und Wissenschaft (Paderborn: Brill/Wilhelm Fink, 2021)
+Co-edited with Anne Bohnenkamp-Renken, Mareike Hennig, and Gregor Wedekind.
+Das Bild der Natur in der Romantik.
+Kunst als Philosophie und Wissenschaft.
+Paderborn: Brill/Wilhelm Fink, 2021.

-Nina Amstutz, Caspar David Friedrich: Nature and the Self.
-New Haven: Yale University Press, 2020. (winner of the Novalis Prize from the Novalis Gesellschaft/Friedrich Schiller University Jena)
+Caspar David Friedrich: Nature and the Self.
+New Haven: Yale University Press, 2020.

 ARH 206 History of Western Art III

 ARH 352 Art of the Enlightenment (18th-Century European Art)